intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#701 - "Don't get comfortable, stay hungry to always learn, grow,  and stretch yourself"**

-**\#702 - "If you can't point to a signficant accomplishment in the last 12 months - it is time for you to move on."**
+**\#702 - "If you can't point to a significant accomplishment in the last 12 months - it is time for you to move on."**

 **\#703 - "Value opportunity and challenges, over a salary.
 Every time.
 Always."**